 You don’t HAVE to get up early to book Lightning Lanes.
 You can book them on the app all throughout the day, as long as there is availability left for the attraction.

-We recommend that you get up early to book them so that you can get earlier return times and grab some hard to book ones.
+That being said, we always recommend that you get up early to book them so that you can get earlier return times and grab some hard to book ones.
 If this doesn’t concern you, there’s no hurry in booking them.

 4. You can book overlapping Lightning Lanes

 In the old Fastpass system, if you could not book times that overlapped with other reservations.

 This always seemed a little dumb to us, since you had an entire hour to check in for your FastPass.
 But it did prevent guests from booking FastPasses that conflicted with things like dining reservations.

 Now with the Lightning Lane system, you can book it no matter what other plans you may already have.
 You’re just giving a pull down menu labeled “Plans During This Time” where you can check for conflicting times when you are booking them.

 Maybe you have a hard-to-get dining reservation that conflicts with a Lightning Lane.
 It’s good to check out what plans you already have if that may be a possibility.

 5. There is a grace period if you’re early.

 While there are specific times linked to your Lightning Lane reservation, they do give a little leeway to guests who are early.